 Executive Director & Founder, Principal Advisor

-Winnica is a first year student at the University of Calgary who loves keeping herself busy with the world around her.
+Winnica is a second year student at the University of Calgary who loves keeping herself busy with the world around her.
 Currently pursuing a Bachelor of Health Sciences in Biomedical Sciences, Winnica finds enjoyment in exploring different regions of Canada, while critically thinking about how her education can be utilized to make a meaningful impact in the surrounding community.
-For the 2016/17 academic year, Winnica is the Health Science representative for University of Calgary's First Year Council, and is also a member of Let’s Talk Science and Children’s Health Advocates at the university.
+Winnica’s greatest passions reside in the interplay between leadership, science literacy, and advocacy for underrepresented youth.
+To this end, she is a volunteer for Let’s Talk Science, University of Calgary’s Children’s Health Advocates club and Student Advisory Council.
 In 2015, Winnica developed a manual for a “tractography” program that is currently being used in research labs at the University of Winnipeg and Manitoba.
-Some of her most memorable experiences include presenting this manual at the Canada-wide Science Fair, participating in SHAD, and interviewing for the QuARMS program, where she was continually inspired by the exciting feats achieved by the many amazing and compassionate students across Canada.
-Winnica was also honoured with the 2016 Canadian Medical Hall of Fame scholarship, which greatly reinforced her aspirations to pursue a career in healthcare.
+Some of her most memorable experiences include presenting this manual at the Canada-wide Science Fair, participating in SHAD, and delivering a keynote address at Manitoba's International Day of the Girl Event.
+She is also looking forward to serving as a panelist at the 2017 Canadian Science Policy Conference, advocating for increased gender equality in the STEM field.
+Winnica was also honoured with the 2016 Canadian Medical Hall of Fame scholarship and 2017 Terry Fox Humanitarian Award, which greatly reinforced her aspirations to pursue a career in healthcare and health research, while advocating for increased educational resources for youth.
 In her spare time, Winnica enjoys singing, running, and playing Tetris.
-Although she is tackling post-secondary education outside her hometown of Winnipeg, MB, Winnica is excited to be continuing her health science advocacy in Calgary after her founding role as President of Project Pulse Winnipeg in 2016!
-She is looking forward to immersing herself in the foreign, but vibrant community that is Calgary, while advising the 2017 Winnipeg team for another exciting event!
+As the past president and founder of Project Pulse Winnipeg, Winnica is looking forward to helping the 2018 team take the third conference to new heights!

 Marketing & Outreach Director